 Applications are likely to be rejected upon receipt if they do not include an appropriate survey or written confirmation from the Department that the requirement for a survey can be waived.

 Proposals for which the requirement for a survey would typically be waived are listed below.
 However, it must be noted that this is an indicative list and there will be occasions, based on site conditions, policy provisions and the particular nature of a proposal, where a survey will be required for those types of projects.

-In order to request a survey waiver, please submit a Planning Pre-Consultation via the Department’s Customer Self-Service (CSS) portal.
-This request should include the text ‘Survey Waiver Request’ in the ‘Description’ field on page 2 of the online form followed by a concise description of the proposed development.
+All requests for survey waivers must be made via the Department’s Customer Self-Service (CSS) portal by clicking ‘Apply’ alongside ‘Survey Waiver’.
+A short application form will need to be completed for the request to be considered, including a concise description of the proposed development on page 2 of the form.
 All drawings to be submitted with the planning application must be included in the survey waiver request.
 The Department may withdraw any waiver which is granted if the drawings submitted with the application differ from those on which the waiver was based or if unforeseen circumstances are encountered by technical officers following further assessment of the application.
-If a survey waiver is granted, the subsequent DAP1 application may be submitted as a Sub-Record of the Planning Pre-Consultation under the My Work tab of the CSS.
+If a survey waiver is granted, the subsequent DAP1 application must include the email confirmation from the Department, in PDF format.